TorrensJoaquin/TSNE/README.md

 # TSNE_For_Non_ITs
-## Simple implementation of the TSNE algorithm as a Microsoft Excel Formula in the file.
+## Easy implementation of the TSNE algorithm as a Microsoft Excel Formula in the file.

 TSNEinExcel.bas